JaberAlJ/sql-cheat-sheet/Cheat Sheets/Basics/operators.md

 # SQL Operators ⚙️

-Operators in Oracle SQL are special symbols or keywords used to perform operations on values, columns, and expressions.
+Operators in SQL are special symbols or keywords used to perform operations on values, columns, and expressions.
 They are categorized into:

 - **Arithmetic Operators**